motleydev/confql/Readme.md

 Geocode API | You need to build your own Geocode API.
 You can run this repo locally, or host it with Zeit Now.
 Content API | Feel free to use the one we have provided!
 No limits!
 Yelp API | Register for a yelp authentication key and add it to a .env file. `YELP_TOKEN=...`

+1. Install dependencies with `yarn`
+2. Run the server with `yarn start`

 Happy coding!